-Privately owned since 2003, The Sun stands in the centre of Dedham and the heart of Constable Country, a charming base for visiting this beautiful area.
+Privately owned since 2003, the Sun stands in the centre of Dedham and the heart of Constable Country, a charming base for visiting this beautiful area.
 They provide bikes so you can easily explore the banks of the Stour and Dedham Vale, or indeed go boating on the river, if it’s fine.
-The bright yellow façade of this handsome old coaching inn, with its distinctive pub sign, beckons you into an interior that manages to be airy, spacious and properly pubby, with a mix of beams and wooden floors, comfy sofas in contemporary colours, log-burning stove and bar lined with jolly locals and their dogs.
+The bright yellow façade of this handsome old coaching inn, with its distinctive pub sign, beckons you to an interior that manages to be airy, spacious and properly pubby, with a mix of beams and wooden floors, comfy sofas in contemporary colours, log-burning stove and bar lined with jolly locals and their dogs.
 As for the food, you can take a picnic while you explore, stay in to graze at the bar, or feast in the dining room on fish from Mersea day boats, meat from rare breeds, wild game in season and, when possible, fruit and veg picked that very morning.
 The seven bedrooms are sophisticated havens, brightly decorated and sumptuously equipped.

 Constable Country, perfectly located in the heart of the Dedham Vale ANOB with walks through the Vale to Willy’s Lots cottage immortalised in Constable’s ‘Haywain’ painting.